jina-ai/jina/docs/chapters/101/README.md

 So now you've got lots of Peas talking to each other and rolling all over the place.
 How can you organize them?
 Nature uses **Pods**, and so do we.

-A Pod is a group of Peas with the same property **Does this mean they perform the same task, or are different subtasks of one larger task?**, running in parallel on a local host or over the network.
+A Pod is a group of Peas with the same property, running in parallel on a local host or over the network.
 A Pod provides a single network interface for its Peas, making them look like one single Pea from the outside.
 Beyond that, a Pod adds further control, scheduling, and context management to the Peas.

 <img align="right" src="img/ILLUS9.png?raw=true" alt="Jina 101 Pod Remote, Copyright by Jina AI Limited" title="Jina 101 Pod Remote, Copyright by Jina AI Limited" hspace="10" width="30%"/>